When it comes to health and fitness, we hear a lot about Amino Acids.

 When it comes to BCAA's before your workout, you do not need to take them...

 But depending on your goals and your lifestyle, there can be situations where amino acid supplementation before your workout is beneficial.

-For example, if you have not eaten in the last two hours and are headed to the gym, using Essential Amino Acids or a quick digesting complete protein source like Phormula-1 is a good idea.
+For example, if you have not eaten in the last two hours and are headed to the gym, using Essential Amino Acids, Intra-Formance, or a quick digesting complete protein source like Phormula-1 is a good idea.

 This way you are giving your body the full spectrum of amino acids it needs, which includes BCAA's.

 This answer, like many when it comes to health and fitness, is "it depends".
 “Workout” is a generic term that can mean very different things to different people.

 A workout can mean weight lifting, functional style of training, boot camp, bodyweight movements at home, yoga, running and the list goes on and on.

 Plus, workouts can vary a lot in duration.